tungntdev/kooby-api-template/README.md

 - `hasRole` or `hasAnyRoles` will check and return `true`/`false`, while `requireRole` and `requireAnyRoles` will explicitly throw exception if you do not have access.

 ### [JpaQueryExecutor](src/main/kotlin/io/github/jonaskahn/assistant/query/JpaQueryExecutor.kt)
-- **Problem**: Sometimes we want to retrieve data from database via native query, but we do not want manually do mapping value to field from result to pojo class.
+- **Problem**: Sometimes we want to retrieve data from database via native query, but we do not want manually map field's value from result to pojo class.
-- To solve this problem we have so many ways to get it through, because of using Hibernate.
-I create JPA Query Executor to parse sql result to object via Jackson
+- To solve this problem we have so many ways.
+With the usage of Hibernate, I create JPA Query Executor to parse sql result to object via Jackson
 ```kotlin
 class UserRepositoryImpl @Inject constructor(
     private val em: EntityManager